rahulthairani/The-Credential-of-Readiness/README.md

 Economics for Managers applies fundamental economic principles to real-world business challenges.
 You will dive into topics like customer demand, supplier cost, markets, and competition.
 You will learn how businesses think about pricing, production, and differentiation.
 In the process, you will learn how to develop the beginnings of a competitive strategy that will lead to a business thriving over time.

+### Modules

+  - Customer Demand: Foundations

+  - Strategies for Assessing and Increasing Demand

+  - Suppliers and Cost

+  - Markets

+  - Competition and Differentiation

 ### What you'll learn

   - Develop effective pricing strategies